German leaders approve new COVID curbs for unvaccinated | DW | 02.12.2021

 Federal and state leaders agreed to the following:

-- Entrance to shops, restaurants, museums and movie theaters will be possible for vaccinated or recovered people only
+- Shops, restaurants, museums, movie theaters for vaccinated or recovered people only

 - Additional tests for the vaccinated